 In a time series we can see that almost all LCPs are fluctuating, with slightly faster drops in those with the highest rates.
 However the Chapeltown LCP stands out as for its recent steady increases.

-Most recent data shows the mortality rate at this LCP not to be significantly different to Leeds.
+Most recent data shows the mortality rate at this LCP to be significantly above Leeds.